 - Acids & Bases: 2Ti(s) + 12HF(aq) → 2[TiF6]3-(aq) + 3H2(g) + 6H+(aq) Ti(s) + 2Br2(g) → TiBr4(s) [orange]

 Ti(s) + 2I2(g) → TiI4(s) [dark brown]

-When the food's nutrients get contaminated with the metal, it becomes harder for the body to break them down, separate or properly use these nutrients.
+When the food's nutrients get contaminated with the metal, it becomes harder for the body to break them down, separate or properly utilize them.
 Without proper utilization, these pseudo-nutrients accumulate in the body--tissues, organs, and cells.
 And in time, these make them dysfunctional.
 Some people assume titanium is safe because some have implants made from this metal.
-Having a titanium implant in the body is one thing but eating food contaminated with titanium ions is different.
-In the latter, the metal is mixed with food and is in the gut system.
-From there, it is broken down to provide nutrition for the whole body.
+Having a titanium implant in the body is one thing but eating food contaminated with titanium ions is another issue.
+In the latter, the metal ions have modified the food's nutrients and these affected nutrients are what support the entire system.

 Find more information on metal and chemical reactivity of cookware here.